priyanshu1120/You-tube_clone/README.md

 ## learning
 - in this project i learnt how to fetch the data from api
-- use the fetch funtion and get the data
+- use the fetch function and get the data
-- how to use debouncing. and geting the suggestion according to search
+- how to use debouncing. and getting the suggestion according to search
-- i used the iframe tegs for playing the video
+- I used the iframe tegs for playing the video

 Thanks